Lola Flash: Early life and education

-Flash born and raised in Montclair, New Jersey, is the daughter of two school teachers.
-She is of African American and Native American backgrounds and is the fourth generation on her mother's side to grow up in Montclair.
-Her great grandfather, Charles H. Bullock, as well as her great grandmother, taught at the Jefferson School African American Heritage Center.
-Bullock also founded the first black YMCA in Montclair, as well as others in Brooklyn, Virginia, and Kentucky.
-Her given name is in honor of her paternal great grandmother.
+Flash was born and raised in Montclair, New Jersey by two school teachers.
+They are of African American and Native American backgrounds and is the fourth generation, on their mother's side, to grow up in Montclair.
+Her great-grandfather, Charles H. Bullock, as well as her great-grandmother, taught at the Jefferson School African American Heritage Center.
+Bullock also founded the first Black YMCA in Montclair, as well as others in Brooklyn, Virginia, and Kentucky.
+Their given name, Lola, is in honor of her paternal great-grandmother.

-Flash began taking pictures as a young girl, eventually doing student portraits for the high-school yearbook, as well as taking other pictures.
+Flash began taking pictures as a young child, eventually doing student portraits for the high-school yearbook, as well as creating other pictures.
+They also had a darkroom, in high school and that experience gave Flash the idea of furthering photography, as more than just a hobby.

 Flash graduated from Montclair High School.
-After graduating, she went to college to study science and photography hoping to be a science photographer, but decided to transfer schools in order to focus on art.
-In 1981, she received a B.A. from Maryland Institute College of Art, where she studied with Leslie King-Hammond.
-Flash later received an M.A. from London College of Printing.
+After graduating, they went to college to study science and photography hoping to be a science photographer, but decided to transfer schools to focus on art.
+In 1981, they received a B.A. from Maryland Institute College of Art, where they studied with Leslie King-Hammond.
+Flash later received an M.A. with Distinction from London College of Printing.